holon-platform/platform/README.md

 ### Platform distribution versioning

-The Holon platform use the [Semantic Versioning](http://semver.org system).
-Each platform _module_ is versioned following the semantic versioning convention.
+The Holon platform use the [Semantic Versioning](http://semver.org) system and each platform _module_ is versioned following the semantic versioning convention.

 The platform distribution artifact, which contains the Maven _BOM (Bill Of Materials)_ to provide all the platform modules artifacts, is bound to all the __latest modules version__ at the platform release time.
 For this reason, the following convention is used for the platform distribution versioning: